Only I can tell you the future before it even happens. Everything I plan will come to pass, for I do whatever I wish. [Isaiah 46:10 (NLT)]

-Yesterday was the Jewish festival of Purim.
-One of the most joyful days of the Jewish calendar, its reason for being is found in the Book of Esther.
-Filled with suspense, conspiracy, reversals, poetic justice, coincidences and twists of fate, it’s a wonderful story.
+Sunset Wednesday begins the 14th day of Adar in the year 5782 of the Hebrew calendar.
+Instead of anticipating St. Patrick’s Day and corned beef and cabbage, our Jewish brothers and sisters will begin celebrating Purim.
+One of the most joyful days of the Jewish calendar, its reason for being is found in the Book of Esther—an account filled with suspense, conspiracy, reversals, twists of fate, and an abundance of what some might call coincidence.